ValentinViennot/mindthegapblog/content/posts/wordle-ai/index.md

 ### BONUS: Quordle?

 In the last cell of the Colab [notebook](https://colab.research.google.com/drive/1w2sFNPswhem8JZFfDAX7JcFXg77YkWyX?usp=sharing), I have demoed using the trained CNN to play the [Quordle](https://www.quordle.com/#/) variant of the Wordle game.
-As if playing Wordle wasn't challenging enough, in Quordle players must juggle four Wordle games at once.
+As if playing Wordle wasn't challenging enough, in Quordle, players must juggle four Wordle games at once.

 One of the main limitations of CNNs is their inability to consider tradeoffs such as "explore vs exploit" when making decisions.
 In games like Wordle and Quordle, players often have to weigh the benefits of exploring their options (e.g. playing a word that may not be the correct one but provides more information) against the potential rewards of exploiting their current knowledge (e.g. playing a word that they believe is the correct one).